richardhenyash/artofnht/README.md

 * This creates a a new file in the root directory called CNAME, which should have one line of text which is the custom domain name (artofnht.com).

 In order to make a clone of the project, a [GitHub](https://www.Gitpod.io/) account is required.
-The [Gitpod Browser Extension](https://www.Gitpod.io/docs/browser-extension/) for [Google Chrome](https://www.google.com/intl/en_uk/chrome/) is also recommended.
+The [Gitpod Browser Extension](https://www.Gitpod.io/docs/browser-extension/) is also recommended.

 The project may be cloned by following these steps:
 * Go to the [Project Code Repository Location](https://github.com/richardhenyash/artofnht) on [GitHub](https://github.com/).